mohamadfajim/security/README.md

-ufw deny out from any to 209.237.192.0/18 ufw deny out from any to 141.101.78.0/23 ufw deny out from any to 173.245.48.0/20 ufw deny out from any to ufw deny out from any to ufw deny out from any to ufw deny out from any to
+ufw deny out from any to 209.237.192.0/18 ufw deny out from any to 141.101.78.0/23 ufw deny out from any to 173.245.48.0/20

 ````